15 Everyday Items You Had No Idea Were Made by NASA

 The camera in your phone, the insulation in your walls, and that oh-so-comfortable mattress you sink into nightly: You can thank NASA for these—and more.

 NASA has had more of an influence on your life than you may think.
 While their mission is space travel, some of their inventions have weaved themselves into our everyday life on Earth and have proven to be essential.
 Most of us will not make it to space in our lifetimes and there are so many unanswered questions about what it’s like to blast off into the universe.
-Even though we will never know firsthand what space smells like or what it’s like to look down on our tiny planet (but you can look at these pictures of Earth from space), you may have a small piece of space right there in your home with you that you didn’t know about.
+Even though we will never know firsthand what space smells like or what it’s like to look down on our tiny planet, you may have a small piece of space right there in your home with you that you didn’t know about.

 You know the stuff inside of your mattress that makes sleeping in your bed infinitely more comfortable because it conforms to your body?
 That’s memory foam, which was developed by NASA in 1987.
 Despite being beloved by sleepers worldwide, memory foam was originally created by space program researchers looking for a way to keep their test pilots cushioned during flights.
 Check out these spooky and fascinating facts about the moon that you may not have known.